rohitaage17/Pizza_Sales_Dashoboard/README.md

 - Friday and Saturday recorded the highest sales, while Monday had the lowest.
 - On average, customers ordered ~2.3 pizzas per order.

+## Dataset
+- The dataset used in this project contains **50,000+ rows of pizza sales data**.
+- Due to GitHub file size limitations, unble to upload file.
+- You can use below link to [Dashboard Preview]( (https://drive.google.com/file/d/1o5UYXjWGifZHNZqpW0a-0ptuduL6-fYr/view?usp=drive_link))